yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 2. Click "Add file" → "Upload files"
 3. Upload your new profile image named `profile.png`
    - Or replace the existing `profile.png`
-4. Upload your lab logo named `lab-logo.png`
-5. Click the "Commit changes..." button to commit your changes
+4. Click the "Commit changes..." button to commit your changes

 > **Tip**: Pay attention to image size and aspect ratio.
 A square format (1:1) is recommended for profile images, while a landscape format is recommended for logos.

-### Changing the Favicon

-1. Open the `public/favicon.svg` file in your forked repository
-2. Prepare a new SVG file for your favicon
-3. Replace the `favicon.svg` file with your new SVG file
-   - Example: Replace `public/favicon.svg` with your new favicon file
-4. Save your changes

-> **Meaning**: A favicon is a small icon displayed in browser tabs and bookmarks.
-Setting your own favicon helps increase brand recognition for your website.

 ## 8. SEO Optimization Customization